You are at the top of the page

-In the exhibition, we explore George IIIs treatment for his madness’ which took place at Kew, in 1789, 1801 and 1804.
-We have also included objects which tell us something of his passion and interests, and in so doing we have tried to show something of the real person as well as the madness.
+In the George III, The Mind Behind the Myth exhibition, we explore George III’s treatment for his ‘madness’ which took place at Kew, in 1789, 1801 and 1804.
+We have also included objects which tell us something of his passion and interests, and in so doing we have tried to show something of the real person as well as the ‘madness’.
 Here are some highlights.

 Annotated drawing by George III and William Chambers, c1758